talshorer/spirit-island-144p-lair/README.md

   - `blue_lair`/`orange_lair`: Configuration for each Lair's innate.
 An Object with the following keys:
     - `reserve_gathers`: Amount of gathers to be manually reserved from the innate's third threshold.
 This many gathers will not be performed, allowing players to instead gather through Finder adjacency for other purposes.
     - `max_range`: Maximum range to perform gathers.
 Matches the Lair's Air element.
+- `config/turnX/actions.csv` - list of weaved lands, each in the form `"land,land"`, e.g. `"🍪S4,😎R4"`.

 The LRLR optimization tool can be run like
 ```